teddimagg/Countries-of-the-World/README.md

 # Countries of the World
-A pet project to excercise the absence of jQuery with help of ES6 and firebase.
+A pet project to excercise the absence of jQuery with help of ES6.
 The implementation is not built on any buildpacks or unconventional frameworks.

-The web application fetches all countries of the world and their details from a Firebase database, displays them in a mobile-first designed UI with some slick jQuery-less UX scripts, more to come.
+The web application fetches all countries of the world and their details from a Firebase hosted json file, displays them in a mobile-first designed UI with some slick jQuery-less UX scripts, more to come.

-Firebase URL:
+JSON URL:
 ```
 https://countries-9721c.firebaseio.com/.json
 ```